 Will I ever do a trifecta?

-So far, I’ve done 7 different mud runs, 3 of which were the Spartan.
+So far, I’ve done 7 different mud runs, 3 of which were the Spartan (my history).
 I’ve never really wanted to redo the same race twice, so it’s unlikely that I’ll ever do this event.
 I do enjoy a mud run every now and then, but I never like the idea of being pressured into completing an X amount of them within a given time.

 I’m the type of person who enjoys outdoor activities, and hiking, traveling to me is more exciting than mud running, but if the right group comes along who I enjoy hanging out with, you can bet I’ll be doing a mud run again.
 And to add to that, I really found that one of the tips above on having a positive, funny group is really key to this.